-- The City should promote and enforce policies that manage and eliminate exotic vegetation and species and focus on protecting and increasing native habitats and shorelines. - The City should continue to protect critically designated conservation, recreation and open space properties for the benefit of the habitat and species that rely upon them. - The City should develop funds to maintain specially designed properties to keep them in a natural state and avoid habitat transitions or exotic infestation. - The City should protect key wetlands habitat and continue to require wetlands preservation and enhancement for public and private lands. - Regional collaboration with the County or other municipalities shall continue to be a focus to protect extra-jurisdictional natural resources.
+Promote and enforce policies that manage and eliminate exotic vegetation and species and focus on protecting and increasing native habitats and shorelines.

+Continue to protect critically designated conservation, recreation and open space properties for the benefit of the habitat and species that rely upon them.

+Develop funds to maintain specially designed properties to keep them in a natural state and avoid habitat transitions or exotic infestation.

+Protect key wetlands habitat and continue to require wetlands preservation and enhancement for public and private lands.

+Regional collaboration with the County or other municipalities shall continue to be a focus to protect extra-jurisdictional natural resources.